ATL-WDI-Exercises/fashion-blog/README.md

 # Fashion Blog

-See if you can recreate a Fashion Blog given the screenshot below.
+Given some starter code, see if you can recreate the Fashion Blog screenshot below.

 This repo contains 3 branches: